My Kind of Christmas: Promotion

 The album was released on October 24, 2000, by RCA Records as Aguilera's third studio album in the United States, following her two first albums Christina Aguilera (1999) and Mi Reflejo (2000).
 It was released as two formats: CD and cassette.
 In order to promote the album, Aguilera promoted the album on a number of shows, including The Rosie O'Donnell Show, The Early Show, and David Letterman Show.
 On December 10, 2000, Aguilera performed "The Christmas Song", "Genie in a Bottle" and "What a Girl Wants" during a concert at Franklin High in Milwaukee, being watched by 1,300 students.
 She also performed during an ABC special concert later in December; the set list included songs from her three first studio albums, including a song from My Kind of Christmas, "Have Yourself A Little Merry Christmas".
 There, she performed the track with Brian McKnight.
 The concert was filmed and released as a DVD entitled My Reflection (2001).

 Singles

 "The Christmas Song (Chestnuts Roasting On An Open Fire)" was the only song released as a single from the album.
 It was sent to Hot adult contemporary and adult contemporary radio stations on November 15, 1999, as well as receiving a commercial release on a compact disc.
 It was released alongside the "Thunderpuss 2000 Holiday Remix" and the Eddie Arroyo Rhythm Mix of "Genie in a Bottle".
 "The Christmas Song" became Aguilera's fifth top-twenty hit on the Billboard Hot 100, peaking at number 18 on the chart.
 Aguilera's version became the second highest position for the song in the chart after the original.

 "Christmas Time" was released in December 2000 on a compact disc as a single.
 RCA released the song in the United States and BMG distributed it throughout Europe.
 A promotional live video was released as well.

+On November 10, 2023, "This Christmas" was released as a promotional single in Japan, through Sony Music Solutions.
+The song was later certified gold by IFPI Danmark for selling over 45,000 units.

+25th anniversary

+In December 2025, for the album's twenty fifth anniversary, Aguilera is set to release a theatrical concert film Christina Aguilera: Christmas in Paris, directed by Sam Wrench and in partnership with Roc Nation, Vertigo Live, and Fathom Entertainment.
+The special was filmed in Paris, and will see Aguilera performing "Christmas classics in a winter garden terrace above the Musée du Quai Branly".
+A trailer was released on November 8, with clips of Aguilera performing covers of the songs "My Favorite Things" and Stevie Wonder's "Someday at Christmas".

+The film is set to be released theatrically on December 14 and 21.